Tournament Series Rules

-Such areas established and announced at the briefing meeting for each ABTTS events.
+Off-limits areas are such areas established and announced at the briefing meeting for each and every ABTTS or ABT event.
 Contestants may not fish inside the established “off-limits” area.
 Violation of the rule will result in immediate disqualification.
 Contestants’ boats must remain in the tournament waters during the event.

 15. Boat and Horsepower Regulation:

 Each boat must have all the required U. S. Coast Guard safety equipment.
 Boats must contain properly aerated live well space to maintain alive the limit of catch of bass.
 Maximum horsepower for all outboards used in tournament competition may not exceed the horsepower limitation set by the U. S. Coast Guard in such vessel.
 Falsifying information on entry forms, or altering the horsepower numbers on the motor, or rating the plate to conceal such limitations will be cause for disqualification from the tournament.
 No contestant may have a platform, raised deck, or ladder that is higher than the gunnel of the boat.
-Standing on the fishing seats or outboard motor will not be allowed in ABTTS events.
-No air or jet boats will be permitted during official practice or competition days.
-“Official practice” days are those days, if any, designated by ABTTS as such on its website with respect to a particular tournament.
-2019 ABTTS championship qualifying team events – five (5) per region.
+Standing on the fishing seats or outboard motor will not be allowed in ABTTS or ABT events.
+No air or jet boats will be permitted during Official Practice or Competition Days.
+“Official Practice” days are those days, if any, designated by ABTTS or ABT as such on its website with respect to a particular tournament.
+2020 ABTTS championship qualifying team events – five (5) per region.